 Articulated boom lifts are one of most common lifts you can hire and have a wide variety of features that can assist your project.
 There are electrical and diesel-powered variations of the articulated lift, allowing them to be utilised in both indoor and outdoor settings.
 Diesel boom lifts are mostly used to service or replace overhead powerlines.
 One negative is that an articulated boom lift can only carry up to 200kg in total.
 Therefore, if you are looking at an articulated boom lift, they’re great if you require manoeuvrability and weight capacity isn’t an issue.

-Telescopic lifts are different to articulated boom lifts as they extend straight out, instead of articulating - they're also being much easier to setup.
+Telescopic lifts are different to articulated boom lifts and telescopic handlers as they extend straight out, instead of articulating - they're also being much easier to setup.
 Telescopic lifts are able to carry much heavier loads of materials required for your project; we’re talking tonnes not kilograms.
 However, the extension of the arm depends on how much the arm can carry.
 Therefore, if you are looking at a telescopic lift, they’re great for carrying high load capacities if terrain or obstacles are blocking your route.

 When compared to articulating and telescopic lifts, scissor lifts are pretty basic as they just manoeuvre straight up and down.
 Scissor lifts are perfect for lifting materials and workers to required heights due to their large platform base.
 Scissor lifts are also very versatile as they can be utilised indoors and outdoors, while also coming in various sizes.
 Therefore, if you are looking at a scissor lift, they’re great if you are looking to work vertically and on even ground.